 - Flash pyrolysis of cellulose

-With the cellulosic biomass, wood the organic oil yield is as high as 65–70%.
-The resultant liquid is acidic, stable and easy to pour.
-As its production cost from wood is competitive but it is a conventional ful or present time.
+With cellulosic biomass and wood, the organic oil yield is as high as 65–70%.
+The resultant liquid is acidic, stable, and easy to pour.
+As its production cost from wood is competitive but it is a conventional full or present time.

 3.(d) Types of flash pyrolysis

 Flash pyrolysis is of following types:

 - Flash hydro-pyrolysis: This type of pyrolysis is done in the hydrogen atmosphere.
 20 Mpa is the pressure at which it is carried out.

 - Rapid thermal process: It is a particular heat transfer process.
 It has a very short heat resistance time, i.e., between 30 ms and 1.5 s.
 The procedure is done at a temperature between 400-9500 degree C. Feedstock rapid depolymerization and cracking takes place.
 Rapid heat prevents additional reactions.
 It gives comparable viscosity as diesel also to the product.